 Now that you have an account and a domain, you need to register each application that will use our services in the Auth0 Dashboard.
-We use the term application as OAuth 2.0 does.
-The first piece of information we ask for is its application type.
+We use the term "application" the way that OAuth 2.0 does.
+The first piece of information we ask for is the application type.
 This can be one of the following:

 Auth0 assigns each application a Client ID, an alphanumeric string, which is the unique identifier for your application.
 For example,

 q8fij2iug0CmgPLfTfG1tZGdTQyGaTUA.
 You will use this ID in your application code when you call Auth0 APIs.
 You can't modify the Client ID.